SpaceX Starship SN9 test fires ahead of next high-altitude flight

 Elon Musk's new Mars rocket iteration, which is identified by the serial number SN9, underwent a series of three static test fires on Wednesday, Jan.
-13. Afterwards, Musk said two of its three engines required slight repairs and would be switched out.
-That took place over the past few days and next up will be the test-firing of the newly refreshed SN9.
+13. Afterward, Musk said two of its three engines required slight repairs and would be switched out.
+That took place over the weekend and next up will be the test-firing of the newly refreshed SN9.

-Airspace closures indicate we could see this test happen as soon as Monday with a launch the following day.
-However, this is an optimistic best case scenario.
-The launch of SN9 has been repeatedly pushed back over the past few weeks so it wouldn't be surprising if we have to wait until later this month or even into February before it finally gets off the ground.
+The latest airspace closure notices to pilots indicate that we could see this test happen as soon as Tuesday, with a launch the following day.
+However, this is an optimistic best-case scenario.
+The launch of SN9 has been repeatedly pushed back over the past few weeks, so it wouldn't be surprising if we have to wait until later this month or even into February before it finally gets off the ground.

 The milestone was then followed by a fall back to Earth and a new landing maneuver that seemed to succeed in orienting the rocket, but alas SN8 came in too fast and met a spectacular and explosive end.